cbeck88/visit_struct/README.md

 Using a template function here means that even though a struct may contain several different types, the compiler figures out which function to call at compile-time, and we don't do any run-time polymorphism -- the whole call can often be inlined.

 Basically we are solving the original problem in a very exact way -- there is no longer an explicit iterator, and each time the "loop body" can be instantiated with different types as needed.

 If the loop has internal state or "output", we can use a function object (an object which overloads `operator()`) as the visitor, and collect the state in its members.
 Also in C++14 we have generic lambdas, which sometimes makes all this very terse.

-Additionally, while making a visitor is sometimes more verbose than a single for-loop, it has an added benefit that generic visitors can be used and reused many times.
+Additionally, while making a visitor is sometimes more verbose than you'd like, it has an added benefit that generic visitors can be used and reused many times.
 Often, when doing things like logging or serialization, you don't want each struct to get a different implementation or policy, you want to reuse the same code for all of them.